What Credit Score Is Needed For A Personal Loan?

 Free quote with no impact to your credit

-• You typically need a credit score of at least 660 to qualify for a personal loan from banks and other traditional financial institutions.
-That said, exact minimum credit scores vary by lender.
+1. You typically need a credit score of at least 660 to qualify for a personal loan from a bank or traditional lender — though exact minimums vary by lender.

-• Borrowers with bad credit can still qualify through alternative lenders, but usually at higher interest rates.
+2. Borrowers with bad credit can still qualify through alternative lenders like online or private lenders, but usually at higher interest rates.

 What Credit Score Is Needed For A Personal Loan?

-To be eligible for a personal loan in Canada, especially with banks and other traditional financial institutions, you’ll usually need a minimum credit score of 660.
+To qualify for a personal loan in Canada from a bank or traditional financial institution, you’ll usually need a minimum credit score of 660.
+The best rates and largest loan amounts are typically reserved for scores of 720 and above.

 What Is A Personal Loan?

-A personal loan allows you to borrow a lump sum of cash that you pay back in installments over a set term with interest.
-The terms will vary depending on the lender, your credit score, and your overall finances.
+A personal loan lets you borrow a lump sum of cash that you pay back in installments over a set term, with interest.
+The terms vary depending on the lender, your credit score, and your overall finances.

 Can You Get A Personal Loan With Bad Credit?

-If you have a score under the 559 threshold, you may need to apply for a bad credit personal loan with an alternative lender — such as an online lender, private lender, or credit union — rather than a traditional financial institution.
+If your score is under the 560 mark, you may need to apply for a bad credit personal loan with an alternative lender — such as an online lender, private lender, or credit union — rather than a traditional financial institution.

 Alternative lenders have more lax credit score requirements, though personal loans from these types of lenders will likely come with higher interest rates.